 The main purpose of a bathroom’s exhaust fan is to remove the moisture that is in the air.
 It does this by drawing out the humid air and replacing it with drier air.
 This is vital to create a bathroom environment that is mold and mildew free, in addition to, protecting all the materials and surfaces that make up the bathroom (more on that later).

 Improved Air Quality

-To keep a bathroom cleaned, harsh chemicals are typically used.
+To keep a bathroom clean, harsh chemicals are typically used.
 These chemicals can be dangerous when inhaled and lead to a variety of health issues.
 That is why it is recommended that while cleaning and 10-15 minutes after your done cleaning, you turn your exhaust fan on to help vent those chemicals out.